steparrik/CryptAides/README.md

 - Hibernate
 - Docker

-The bot is hosted on a server, so anyone can use it -> @cryptAides_bot
+The bot is hosted on a server, so anyone can use it -> https://t.me/cryptAides_bot